Special Vaccination Requirements

-Review your immunization history with your doctor and be sure that infants and children are on schedule with their vaccine series.
+Review your immunization history with your health care provider and be sure that infants and children are on schedule with their vaccine series.
 Adults should have completed the primary series of all childhood vaccines.
 A booster of the adult tetanus-diphtheria (Td) is recommended every 10 years.
 If an adult has not yet received a tetanus booster containing the pertussis (whooping cough) vaccine known as Tdap, he or she should receive that vaccine instead of a Td booster alone.
 After the one-time administration of the Tdap vaccine, the Td alone every 10 years is appropriate.

 What additional vaccines are recommended?